 When it comes to using your Mac for day-to-day activities, you may want to set up a printer with it so you can print documents, shipping labels, photos, and other important pieces of information.

 In OS X, Apple has made it really easy to add a new printer to your Mac.
-In this tutorial, we’ll show you how you can add a new printer to your Mac whether it’s wired or wireless.
+In this tutorial, we’ll show you how you can add a new printer to Mac whether it’s wired or wireless.

-Adding a new printer to your Mac
+Add a new printer to Mac

 There are different ways to pair a printer with your Mac, whether you’re doing so wirelessly over your Wi-Fi network with AirPrint, or using the provided USB cable that lets you link your printer to your Mac over a wire.